geoapify/geocoder-autocomplete/README.md

 This library is open-source and released under the MIT License.

 ## Contributions and Support

+We welcome contributions!
+Here's how you can help:
-We welcome contributions from the developer community.
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on [GitHub](https://github.com/geoapify/geocoder-autocomplete).
+1. **Open Issues**: If you encounter any bugs or have feature requests, please open an issue on [GitHub Issues](https://github.com/geoapify/geocoder-autocomplete/issues).
+2. **Submit a Pull Request**: Fork the repository, make your changes, and submit a pull request for review.
+3. **Documentation Updates**: Help us improve the documentation by submitting improvements or clarifications.

+If you need assistance or have any questions, feel free to reach out to our support team at [info@geoapify.com](mailto:info@geoapify.com).